martonban/RenderLamp/README.md

 ![Cover](RenderLampCover.png)

 ## What RenderLamp is
-RenderLamp is a 3D CPU raytracer with a simple 3D editor.
-With this software you can create scenes and render them with a raytracer.
+RenderLamp is a 3D CPU ray tracer with a simple editor.
+You can create scenes give properties to objects and render those scenes with a raytracer.

+## Motivation
+This project is mainly a C++ project to me and not a graphics one.
+So please don't expect complicated rendering algorithms.
+In the future I want to continue this project like using CUDA/OpenCL or implementing a renderer for the editor too.

 ## Resoures
 I used CMAKE and MSVC for the whole project.<br>